Helping Disabled Hawaiians Claim their Rightful Benefits

 If an individual disability insurance company denies your valid claim, you can immediately file suit in court, usually without an appeal.
 You or your individual bad-faith disability insurance attorney may:

 - Use discovery to obtain insurance company claim and underwriting documents to support your case

 - Call your treating doctors, friends, and family to testify to the validity of your disability

 - Seek emotional distress, attorney fees, and punishment damages

 Generally, ERISA preempts all of those consumer rights and remedies.

 Unfortunately, if your group disability insurance company again denies your appeal, your entire federal ERISA lawsuit is limited to the record and documents you and your carrier submitted in during the claim and in your administrative appeal.

-The award-winning disability attorneys and ERISA insurance lawyers at DarrasLaw understand how to file a complete initial claim.
+The award-winning Hawaii disability lawyer at DarrasLaw understands how to file a complete initial claim.
 We also know what information must go into a successful administrative appeal, including: